|

 59. deficit

-the property of being an amount by which something is less than expected or required
+an amount that is less than expected or required

 60. demand